NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/importing_new_data.rst

 The units used for data are critical to include, and usually are kept in a separate cell from the values.
 Units should conform to the units used in the ADIOS DB -- which are specified in the NOAA "NUCOS" unit conversion system.
 The unit list is published here: https://github.com/NOAA-ORR-ERD/PyNUCOS/blob/master/NUCOS_unit_list.rst

-However, allowable units conform to standard industry practice, and should be in pick lists in the template.
+However, allowable units conform to standard industry practice, and should be in pick lists in the Excel template.

 The fields
 ..........